-Last year Shine purchased two hydro form brick presses which have now arrived on the ground.
-We have allocated an area at Shine Village and the fencing has been erected to keep the area secure.
+In 2018 Shine purchased two hydro form brick presses and an area at Shine Village was fenced off to keep the area secure.

-The need for good building materials is so great, with many people building using mud bricks which are not even fired due to the cost of the wood needed.
+The need for good building materials is great across our region with many people build using mud bricks which are not fired due to the cost of the wood needed.

 We estimate a large hydro form brick would cost 72p and a simple home would require around 100. £70 could buy all the bricks needed.
-A donation towards this project will help Shine build more bricks to support people in our area as they rebuild their homes which will last the ever-changing climate.
+Donations towards this project helped Shine to provide bricks to people in our area as they rebuilt their homes.

 Taking responsibility: Mel Evans, a climate campaigner for Greenpeace UK, said the recent storms caused by Cyclone Idai was further proof that the people least responsible for the climate crisis were suffering the most.
 “The average CO2 emissions of a citizen of Mozambique, Malawi or Zimbabwe is a tiny fraction of a European’s or an American’s.
 The people who have done the least to cause climate change are at the front of the queue to receive its impacts and have far fewer resources to prepare for the storm or repair the damage.”
 Evans said the disaster should be a wake-up call to governments everywhere to urgently deliver on their climate goals.